10 Things WordPress Developers Should Know

 This guest post was written by Ajay Thomas founder and CEO of WordPress agency Sweans.
 To learn more about Sweans, visit their website.

-A top WordPress professional should know some of the ins and outs about developing a WordPress website.
+A top WordPress professional should know some of the ins and outs of developing a WordPress website, including the following:

 1. How to Use Action and Filter Hooks